 A large portion of the cost of the renovation was paid to the town from a Wintario grant on the condition that a community theatre group would perform in the renovated building.
 The Town had counted on NTC to return to perform in the building.

-The first play By OTHP was Arsenic and Old Lace, starring John McFadyen, who was News Director at CFRB at the time, and Ray Austin, who was the morning DJ on CKAN Radio in Newmarket.
+The first play by OTHP was Arsenic and Old Lace, starring John McFadyen (News Director at CFRB at the time) as the escaped criminal and Ray Austin (the morning DJ on CKAN Radio in Newmarket) as Dr. Einstein.

 In 1983, the NTC returned to the Old Town Hall under the direction of Ray Burdon as Artistic Director.
 Their premiere was Boeing Boeing, a comedy.
 Ray brought the idea of a British Pantomime to NTC and the tradition of performing a British pantomime each season was born and for the next few years, the Old Town Hall stage was full of laughter as the late British actor Alan Cox performed as the Dame.

 In 1984, NTC and OTHP were both performing at the Old Town Hall and both theatre groups alternated dates throughout the year.
-Each performing three plays per season.
+Each performed three plays per season.

 Realizing that one group of 100 would have better negotiation opportunities than two groups of 50, NTC and OTHP began the amalgamation process in 1993.
 It was completed in 1995 with the Newmarket Stage Company being formed.